renesas/ra-fsp-examples/example_projects/ek_ra6m3/USBX_paud/USBX_paud_ek_ra6m3_ep/readme.txt

 	9) Import the exported recorded audio into audio player(example Audacity).

 	10) Listen to the recorded audio and verify.
 The playback and recorded audio should be similar.
 There can be differences if the recorded format differs or a partial record is acquired.

-3. Hardware and Software Requirements:

-   Hardware :
-	1) RA board
-	2) 2x Micro USB device cable or 2x Type C USB device cable (For MCK-RA8T1)
-	3) A PC with at least 2 USB port(1 for debug and 1 for emulated USB Audio port)

-   Software:
-	1) Renesas Flexible Software Package (FSP)
-	2) e2 studio: Version 2024-07
-	3) SEGGER J-Link RTT Viewer: Version 7.98b
-	4) Audacity v3.1.3(Audio Player/Recorder)

-4. If user needs to change the USB speed, they can follow below configuration changes.
+5. If user needs to change the USB speed, they can follow below configuration changes.

         i.
 Full-Speed :
             USB Speed                     :    Full Speed